home-assistant/companion.home-assistant/docs/notifications/actionable.md

 When sending a notification:

 1. Send a notification with `data.push.category` set to a pre-defined notification category identifier.
-2. Push notification delivered to device
+2. Push notification delivered to device.
 3. User opens notification.
-3. Action tapped
+3. Action tapped.
 4. Identifier of action sent back to HA as the `actionName` property of the event `ios.notification_action_fired`, along with other metadata such as the device and category name.

 ![How the iOS device and Home Assistant work together to enable actionable notifications.](assets/NotificationActionFlow.png)